 Group Use: No group, school, club or similar organization, whether formally organized or not, shall hold or conduct any activity within parks with twenty or more participants without prior written approval from the department.
 Group use of parks is subject to prior reservations, conditions and charges.

 Other Power-Driven Mobility Devices (OPDMD): For inquiries concerning the use of a power-driven mobility device on a County or Open Space District trail, pursuant to Title II of the Americans with Disabilities Act, § 35.137, Mobility Devices, please contact Principal Planner Steve Petterle at (415) 473-6394.

 Swimming: No person shall bathe, swim, wade, wash or otherwise enter any water or waterways within parks in areas posted against such use.

-Skate Park: No person shall use the skate park without wearing a helmet, elbow pads and knee pads.
+Skate Park: No person shall use the skate park without wearing a helmet, elbow pads, and knee pads.
 Bicycles are not allowed in the skate park.
-Effective 2012: scooters are permitted in the skate park every day until 1:00 p.m. and all day on Wednesdays at the same time as skateboards and in-line skates.
+Effective March 2015, nonmotorized scooters will be allowed during all hours of operation.
 Permissible scooters are human powered with a handlebar, deck, and wheels.

 © 2010 Marin County Parks & Open Space